Myles215/DistributedSystems/README.txt

 Comes packaged with Gradle and Maven jar files

+Main Files:
+    Aggregation server
+        - Opens a server socket and starts to receieve connections
+        - On added connection, dispatch a server thread to handle client messages
+        - Maintain aggregation server lamport clock that is used by server threads

+    Server thread
+        - Handle client messages
+        - On GET for lamport, reply with lamport time
+        - On GET for weather.json return JSON data
+        - On PUT for weather.json add JSON data to file, if first time, return 201, otherwise 200
+        - If JSON data can't be understood or any internal server error return 500
+        - If route doesn't make sense return 400
+        - If no data in file for GET return 503 (service unavailable)

+    GETClient
+        - Start up with host:port and make a GET request for start lamport time
+        - Send GET for latest weather data in all locations
+        - Retry on message or connection failure

+    Content Server:
+        - Start up with host:port and input file and make GET request for lamport time
+        - Send PUT with data from input file
+        - Retry on message or connection failure

 Lamport clock:
     - My lamport clock is simply an object with functionality to increment the lamport time and check it against an incoming timestamp
     - My design is to have 1 central lamport clock with a queue for timestamp events being completed